Pallas-Yllästunturi National Park: Hiking opportunities

 Pallas-Yllästunturi National Park has dozens of different trails for hiking and skiing that are suitable for people looking for different levels of difficulty.
 The trails provide a great chance to see the diverse nature of the national park.
 Some of the trails lead to the top of the fells, while others wind through the forest nature and swamp landscapes of the area.

 You can walk, mountain bike, paddle, ski and snowshoe in the national park.
 A diverse range of hiking trails provides the opportunity for day trips of different lengths and longer hikes.
 In Pallas-Yllästunturi National Park, day hikers can also climb to the top of the fells.
 Popular day trips include the Pyhäkeron päiväretki Day Hike, Taivaskeron kierros Circle Trail, Pirunkurun ponnistus Trail, Varkaankurun polku Trail, Kesänkijärven kierros Circle Trail and Tuomikurun kierros Circle Trail.

 The majority of the routes are circle trails, and there are serviced campsites on all the trails.
-The campsites can be Lapp huts, lean-to shelters, campfire sites, scenic locations, as well as wilderness and rental huts.
+The campsites include Goahti, lean-to shelters, campfire sites, scenic locations, as well as wilderness and rental huts.
 The national park area has a total of 340 kilometres of marked summer hiking trails.
 Approximately 200 kilometres of summer hiking trails are also located in the vicinity of the national park.
 With a few exceptions, mountain biking is permitted on marked summer hiking trails.
 There are over 500 kilometres of ski trails and more than 100 kilometres of winter hiking trails.
 You can walk, snowshoe and mountain bike on the winter hiking trails.

 The Hetta-Pallas Trail is the best known hiking trail in the national park – and the oldest marked hiking trail in Finland.
 It was marked in 1934.
 The Hetta-Pallas Trail is approximately 50 kilometres long, and it can be hiked in either direction.
 The trail runs along the fell plateaus and descends into ravines.
 It also takes hikers to the tops of many fells.
 There are several serviced wilderness and rental huts along the route.

 The trekking trails and services of Pallas-Yllästunturi National Park can be found on ExcursionMap.fi.